C12orf60: Protein interactions

 C12orf60 protein interaction (left) and co-expression (right).

 Rolland et al. found that C12orf60 interacts with BMP4 (bone morphogenetic protein 4).
 BMP4 induces bone and cartilage formation.
 It also acts in mesoderm induction and fracture repair.

 Several other proteins might also interact with C12orf60, and some are predicted to be co-expressed with the protein.
 Possible protein interactions include L3MBTL4, C3orf67, FAM78A, and PXDC1.
 Rats that overexpressed L3MBTL4 had higher blood pressure and heart rate.

 Proteins that are thought to be co-expressed alongside C12orf60 include ELMOD2, TTC30B, and BCDIN3D.
 ELMOD2 is thought to be involved in antiviral responses and causing familial idiopathic pulmonary fibrosis.
 TTC30B is involved in the organelle biogenesis and maintenance pathway as well as intraflagellar transport.
 BCDIN3D is a methyltransferase and serves as a negative regulator of miRNA processing.
 As there is no agreement from various sources on any protein-protein interaction, it is difficult to determine if any of these interactions actually occur.

-Homology
+homology

 Paralogs

 There are no known paralogs to this gene within the human genome, and no paralogs of C12orf60 were found within the selected species that have a C12orf60 protein ortholog.